-I. Oak and Feather
+- I. Oak and Feather - II.

-II.
 Solstice

 III.
-Birth of the New Sun

-Anthony Arnone, violoncello solo

-Emily Fenton, flute/piccolo

-Lissa Stolz, oboe

-Yasmine Flores, clarinet

-Jeff Tilghman, bassoon

-Sung-Hee Lee, piano

-Chris Sande and Meghan Aube, percussion

-Sam Stapleton, violin I

-Anna Draper, violin II

-Peter Calhoun, viola

-Laura Shaw, violoncello

-Asli Mediha Yetisener, doublebass
+Birth of the New Sun Anthony Arnone, violon cello Emily Fenton, flute/piccolo Lissa Stolz, oboe Yasmine Flores, clarinet Jeff Tilghman, bassoon Sung-Hee Lee, piano Chris Sande percussion Meghan Aube, percussion Sam Stapleton, violin I Anna Draper, violin I Peter Calhoun, viola Laura Shaw, violon cello Asli Mediha Yetisener, double bass

+Thursday, May 8, 2008

-NOTES & BIOGRAPHIES
+PROGRAM NOTES

-Curtis Curtis-Smith Tulips
+Tulips-Sylvia Plath

 The tulips are too excitable, it is winter here.
 Look how white everything is, how quiet, how snowed-in.
 I am learning peacefulness, lying by myself quietly As the light lies on these white walls, this bed, these hands.
 I am nobody; I have nothing to do with explosions.
 I have given my name and my day-clothes up to the nurses And my history to the anesthetist and my body to surgeons.

-They have propped my head between the pillow and the sheet-cuff
+They have propped my head between the pillow and the sheetcuff

 Like an eye between two white lids that will not shut.
 Stupid pupil, it has to take everything in.

-The nurses pass and pass, they are no trouble,

-They pass the way gulls pass inland in their white caps,

-Doing things with their hands, one just the same as another,

-So it is impossible to tell how many there are.
+The nurses pass and pass, they are no trouble, They pass the way gulls pass inland in their white caps, Doing things with their hands, one just the same as another, So it is impossible to tell how many there are.

 My body is a pebble to them, they tend it as water Tends to the pebbles it must run over, smoothing them gently.
 They bring me numbness in their bright needles, they bring me sleep.